• Skip to main content

 Reckless riding and riding under the influence

 Riders must not ride recklessly or without care and attention, or while under the influence of alcohol or drugs.
 It is also unlawful for more than one person to ride an eRideable device at the same time.
 As with driving a vehicle, a person operating an eRideable must not hold a mobile phone in their hand while riding.
-It may be affixed to an appropriate mobile phone mounting, but the rider must not touch it to make or receive a call and can only use it as a navigation device without touching it.
+It may be affixed to an appropriate mobile phone mounting, enabling the rider to touch it to make or receive a call.
+Calls can be made or received and navigation may also be used without touching it.

 Are there age restrictions for riders?

-Yes, children under 16 cannot ride an eRideable with the power engaged.
-They are, however, able to ride low-powered scooters that cannot exceed 10km/h when propelled by the motor.
+Yes, children under 16 cannot ride an eRideable with the motor engaged.
+They are, however, able to ride low-powered scooters that do not exceed 200 watts, or 10km/h when propelled by the motor.

 Make sure the one you buy is legal to use in WA